The Muppets Studio: History

+Background: Disney and Henson's failed merger

-In the late-1980s, Jim Henson had been in talks with Disney CEO Michael Eisner to sell Jim Henson Productions to the Walt Disney Company.
+In the late-1980s, Jim Henson had been in talks with Disney CEO Michael Eisner to sell Jim Henson Productions to Disney.
 In August 1989, the two officially announced a deal for Disney to purchase Jim Henson Productions for $150 million.
 The deal fell through several months after Jim Henson's death in 1990.

 Despite the collapse of the merger deal, by 1992, Disney and Jim Henson Productions had already struck a number of deals: